Digitizing Tools allow user to digitize scalable embroidery designs up to 200x200 centimeters (78.8x78.8") large.

 Advanced features are included in the Studio work space.
 No need for separate download and/or purchase.
 Some features are useable for Digitizing Tools, some for Sfumato Stitch and some for both of them.

-Trace tool allows to convert bitmap image (raster image) to vector design without redrawing the image manually.
+Auto digitizing with trace tool allows to convert bitmap image (raster image) to vector design without redrawing the image manually.
 Trace tool works in a several steps: 1. selection of consistently colored area (pixels of raster image) with magic wand, 2. turning of selected raster areas into vector objects, 3. filling vector objects with stitches.
 It is possible to create outline, column, fill, sfumato and carving objects.
 Selection options allow to change the way of how the Trace tool behaves by each selection.
 It is possible to define whether to make new selection and discard any existing selection or add objects of a different color to existing selection or select non-contiguous areas of the same color at once.

 Automatic vectorization (digitizing) of raster image.

 Import and conversion of vector graphic into embroidery.
-Studio allows user to import EMF, WMF and CMX vector graphic from Corel Draw, Adobe Illustrator, Zoner Draw, Paint Shop Pro, Pre-Design and other graphic programs and convert it into embroidery design without redrawing it.
+Studio allows user to import EMF, WMF and CMX vector graphic from Corel Draw, Adobe Illustrator, Zoner Draw, Paint Shop Pro and other graphic programs and convert it into embroidery design without redrawing it.
 This function is available only to owners of Font Engine plug-in.

 Studio also allows to export embroidery design into .SVG file (Scalable Vector Graphic) for use in Corel Draw and other graphic programs.